2022-2023 Course Catalog

 Introduction to the engineering profession and basic engineering skills for students pursuing science majors.
 Fundamentals of graphing, technical communication, ethics, the design process, project management, and problem solving as applicable to engineering.
 Partially duplicates ENGE 1024.
 May not be used for credit towards any degree from the College of Engineering.

-Success strategies designed for third year engineering students who are participants of Hypatia Living-Learning Community; topics include diversity, leadership, networking with peers and future employers, and goals associated with academic and professional success.
+Success strategies designed for third year engineering students who are participants of the Galileo and Hypatia Living-Learning Community; topics include critical thinking skills, diversity, leadership, networking with peers and future employers, and goals associated with academic and professional success.

 Introduction to green engineering and global environmental issues.
 Impacts of human and engineering activities on the environment, and techniques that can be utilized to minimize adverse environmental impacts with emphasis on environmentally conscious design and manufacturing.